digitalemagine/django-select2/docs/introduction.rst

 ===========================
-Django-Select2 Presentation
+Django-Select2 Introduction
 ===========================

-Considering that the documentation is not extremely rich, the original author's blog post is already extremely enlightning:
+The documentation is not extremely rich, but the original author's blog post is extremely enlightning:

 http://blog.applegrew.com/2012/08/django-select2/